 Hāna Kū is a local saying that we use in Hāna which refers to the more rustic, back country people who live simply, yet richly.

-Our next Häna Kü ‘Aha ‘Aina fundraiser is on Saturday, July 14, 2018 at Ala Kukui Häna.
-Click here to purchase tickets.
+Our next Häna Kü ‘Aha ‘Aina fundraiser is on Saturday, July 13, 2019 on the beautiful grounds of Ala Kukui Häna.
+Tickets go on sale May 1st, 2019.